-Drone cameras are no longer novelty items as they once were; they’re affordable and here to stay.
-These are the best drone cameras for gorgeous aerial shots.
+Drone cameras are no longer novelty items as they once were; they’re affordable and easy for beginners to use.
+These are the best drone cameras for beginners to take gorgeous aerial shots.

 Do you want to take gorgeous overhead shots of your travel destinations?
 Do you want to be able to see what lies ahead of you before you get there?

 These are all things that can be achieved with the best drone cameras.
-Once considered novelty items only affordable by the rich and privileged, drone cameras have finally broken into the mainstream.
+Once considered novelty items only affordable by the rich and privileged, drone cameras have finally broken into the mainstream and are easy for beginners to use.

-In this article, we’ll give you a detailed overview of some of the best drone cameras on the market across various price points.
+In this article, we’ll give you a detailed overview of some of the best drone cameras for beginners across various price points.

 Up until recently, drone cameras were seen as extremely cumbersome and large devices.
 Carrying them drew a lot of attention and they weighed a ton.
 However, DJI Mavic 2 essentially popularized highly portable and foldable drone cameras.
 DJI Mavic 2 can easily be folded down to a compact size of 214×91×84 mm and it weighs only 5 pounds.
 As such, it can easily be carried anywhere without taking up too much space.